Accenture/Codecepticon/README.md

 ### Sign Executables

 It is also possible to use Codecepticon to digitally sign executable files (your compiled output).
 Codecepticon can both generate a signing certificate for you, and also use it (or any other you may provide) to sign your target file.
-Please note that for this functionality you will need Microsoft's [SignTool](https://learn.microsoft.com/en-us/windows/win32/seccrypto/signtool) - although it should be automatically installed when you install Visual Studio 2022.

 ## FAQ